-Shirley Temple may be in her 80s now, but for a four-year stretch from 1935 to 1938 she was Hollywood's biggest box-office draw every year.
-She pulled in a special Academy Award for "her outstanding contribution to screen entertainment during the year 1934" when she was just six years old, and her career really took off after that.
-Here are five things you might not know about the adorable screen icon.
+For a four-year stretch in the mid-1930s, Shirley Temple—who was born on April 23, 1928—was Hollywood's biggest box-office draw every year.
+She pulled in a special Academy Award for "her outstanding contribution to screen entertainment during the year 1934" when she was just 6 years old, and her career really took off after that.
+Here are five things you might not know about the screen icon.

 There are few things tastier for a kid than a non-alcoholic cocktail like the Shirley Temple, a refreshing concoction of grenadine and lemon-lime soda garnished with a maraschino cherry.

 What does the drink have to do with the child star, though?
 The Royal Hawaiian Resort in Waikiki, one of Temple's favorite haunts at the height of her fame, claimed to have invented the drink and named it in honor of the hotel's frequent customer during the 1930s.
 Like most any famous foodstuff, the Royal Hawaiian's claim of creating the drink is debated, though; Hollywood's legendary Brown Derby restaurant maintained that it invented the drink during the same time period.